upros/brski-cloud/draft-friel-anima-brski-cloud.md

 - Cloud Registrar Based Boostrap: there is no local domain registrar and the pledge completes boostrap using the cloud registrar.
 As part of boostrap, the cloud registrar may need to tell the client the domain to use for accessing services.

+These deployment models facilitate multiple use cases including:

+- A pledge is bootstrapping in a remote location and needs to contact a cloud registrar in order to discover its local domain.

+- A pledge supports multiple deployment models and needs to discover which deployment model is in use by the operator.
+For example, a pledge may support connecting to a manufacturer cloud service or an operator deployed service after bootstrapping is complete, and needs to discover the deployment model in use by the pledge operator.
+The discovery and bootstrap mechanism should be consistent across both manufacturer cloud service and operator deployed services.

 # Architecture

 The high level architecture is illustrated in {{architecture-figure}}.
 The pledge connects to the cloud registrar during bootstrap.
 The cloud registrar may redirect the pledge to a local registrar in order to complete bootstrap against the local registrar.
 If the cloud registrar handles the bootstrap process itself without redirecting the pledge to a local registrar, the cloud registrar may need to inform the pledge what domain to use for accessing services once bootstrap is complete.